venkataramu/Sample-Sale-Reference/README.md

 1.Users need to register for flash sale

-2. Purchase an item in Flash Sale by Registered Users
+2.Purchase an item in Flash Sale by Registered Users

 ## Running  the Application
 ---------------------------------------------